indieopensource/paid-license/terms.md

 # Term and Renewal

-This agreement will continue for the initial term specified on the _Order Form_.
+This agreement will continue for the initial term the _Order Form_ specifies.
 If the _Order Form_ specifies automatic renewal, then this agreement will renew automatically for additional periods, each as long as the initial term.

 # Changes